-Raleigh is home to nearly 40 bus routes through GoRaleigh, not to mention even more connections though other GoTriangle transit and local university bussing systems.
-Learn how to ride the bus in Raleigh like a pro with this simple guide — save this for the next time you want a night out in downtown, a cheaper option, or just a break from behind the driver’s wheel.
+Raleigh is home to nearly 40 bus routes through GoRaleigh, not to mention even more connections through other GoTriangle transit and local university bussing systems.
+Learn how to ride the bus in Raleigh like a pro with this simple guide — save this for the next time you want a night out in downtown without the Uber, a cheaper + greener option, or just a break from the driver’s seat.

 Service routes

 GoRaleigh’s bus tracker allows you to see your vehicle in real time to help you plan your route accordingly.
-The mobile app TransLoc also allows for easy travel + a system-wide view of buses.
+Mobile app Umo also allows for easy travel, a system-wide view of buses, and trip planning with a variety of options.
+Plus, track your bus’s live location online.

 As of January 2024, all routes are back to full service with many routes circulating every 30 minutes, which means your route is never too far away.